SamBailey6194/the-ember-table/README.md

 ## Lessons Learnt

+### First submission

 - For better TDD and BDD focus on writing the relevant tests for that sprint first.
 - Focus on what the project needs first and add extra elements later, e.g I focused on menus too early as shown by commits.
 - Commit more often and more regularly to have concise commit messages.
 - Note down in the README the bugs and how I fixed them as they come up to help for future development.

+### For Resubmission

+- The CSS is different for light and dark modes.
+There are various ways you can ensure the light and dark modes look on brand.
+- Using media query with prefer-colot-scheme for dark as the standard will apply to light mode.
+- Using DaisyUI modal and modal-box is enough, you need to override the stylings if you want different stylings.

 ## Testing